tdwg/infrastructure/migration/guidelines-for-standard-repositories.md

 * Give the repository a longer, human friendly title: `Darwin Core`
 * Initalize the repository with a `README.md`
 * Enable the issue tracker (default)
-* Desactive Wiki until used
+* Deactive Wiki until used
 * Add the standard website next to the description if available: http://rs.tdwg.org/dwc/

 ## README